 In a medium 2 litre (2 quart) saucepan with a long handle, gently warm the milk and the sugar.
 Stir occasionally with a silicone spatula until the sugar is dissolved and the milk is warm and steamy.

-Remove from the heat and zest directly into it the lemons.
-Give it a stir, cover with a lid and let it infuse for 1-2 hours.
+Remove from the heat and zest the lemons directly into it the warm milk.
+Give it a stir, cover with a lid and let infuse for 1-2 hours.

 Step 2 – Prepare the Lemon Syrup

 Juice the lemons to get 125 gr of lemon juice ( 4.4 ounces / 1/2 cup ).
 Reserve the leftover lemons for another use.

 Pour the lemon juice in a small saucepan, add the 40 gr sugar ( 1.4 ounces / 3 Tbs. and 1 tsp. ) and warm gently over medium heat, stirring occasionally until the sugar is dissolved.

 Remove from the heat, let it cool briefly and and put it in a small, sealable container with a lid.

 Store in the fridge until ready to use.

 Step 3 – Prepare the Creamy Lemon Ice Cream Base